lumiscosity/astound/README.md

-**ALPHA!
+**BETA!
 This modpack is in the early testing stages and some features may be missing or broken.**

 ![Minecraft: Astound](https://github.com/lumiscosity/astound/blob/main/.github/BRANDING/title_modrinth.png?raw=true)